nightmode/feri/README.md

 Incrementally clean, build, and watch with little to no configuration required.

-Spend an afternoon on your project, not your build tool. ^_^

 * [Features](#features)
 * [How It Works](#how-it-works)
   * [One Source, One Destination](#one-source-one-destination)